Trackage/trip/README.md

 data frame.
 There are similar facilities for `sf` types, and for the `spatstat` types point pattern `as.ppp(trip)` or line segments `as.psp(trip)`.

+Trips can be exported to Google Earth and explored using the continuous time slider with the `write_track_kml()` function.

 ## Validating data